-GL Lett yet there was an outbreak in Canada and it other countries of cases of a disease called MPCI, formerly known as "monkespool") How aware and hos closely did you follow news of the MPCIX outbreak (n+1005).
+QI.
+Last year there was an outbreak in Canada and in other countries of cases of a disease called MPOX (formerly known as "monkeypox").
+How aware and how closely did you follow news of the MPOX outbreak? (n=1005)

 MSMs were more likely to be worried about mpox than GenPop